hringbauer/hapROH/package/upload_instructions.md

 # Instructions on how to upload a package to PYPI
-This file is based on update and upload instructions from `https://packaging.python.org/tutorials/packaging-projects/` October 2025: Switched from setuptools to pyproject.toml setup.
+This file is based on update and upload instructions from `https://packaging.python.org/tutorials/packaging-projects/` Harald keeps this file as notes and a reminder.
+October 2025: Switched from setuptools to pyproject.toml setup.

 I distribute the source - and no wheels (for now).
 Because the Cython extension makes it not pure Python, building the wheel is not trivial.